FischbachLab/nf-midas/README.md

 - Species Analysis from MiDAS
 - Gene Analysis from MiDAS
 - SNP Analysis from MiDAS
+- Merged files for Species analysis
-- Merged files for Species, Genes, and SNP analysis
+- Optional merged files for Genes and SNP analysis

 ## Options